June 27, 2020 6 min read

 They will only need small amounts of solid food during the day.
-If you have noticed that your child is not reacting to foods likely to cause allergies, keep offering those foods regularly to minimize the risk of future allergies.
+If you have noticed that your child is not reacting to foods likely to cause allergies, offering those foods regularly can help to minimize the risk of future allergies.
 Contact with possible allergens such as cow's milk or gluten in the first year of life promotes the development of tolerance in childhood.

 After 6 months your baby has had lots of practice learning how to eat.
 Eating together helps your child learn by watching you, so enjoy your meals together!
 We have compiled an example of a feeding schedule for orientation, but you should stick to the one that suits you and your baby best.

 5th-7th month, vegetable-potato-meat porridge at noon:

 A good way to introduce supplementary food is with a vegetable porridge at noon.
 Especially suitable and popular is the naturally slightly sweet carrot.
 In addition to carrots, nutritious vegetables such as parsnip, pumpkin, spinach, cauliflower, broccoli, peas, fennel or courgettes may also be included in the baby's menu.

 In the beginning, when introducing complementary foods, you should add new foods to your child's diet every two to three days.
 This way, the baby becomes familiar with the new taste and it is easier for you to determine whether the child is allergic to a food.
 If they refuse an ingredient, do not give up immediately.
 Studies show that it takes up to seven trials for a child to accept an ingredient.